-After several months of construction work, the practice pool successfully upgraded its air quality, temperature control and lighting.
+After several months of construction work by custom water shapes pool builders, the practice pool successfully upgraded its air quality, temperature control and lighting.
 Additionally, the movable bulkheads were repaired, and finishes were applied to the ceiling, walls and floor.
 The pool is used for varsity swim practices, intramural competitions, club sport events and miscellaneous recreational activities.

 “Overall, the renovations at the practice pool have enhanced the look of the space, improved and expanded the capabilities of the mechanical system and will improve the quality of the experience for varsity and recreational swimmers,” said Edward Mockus, who is a senior associate athletic director of facilities and operations.
 “The project took several months to complete, and we are thrilled with the finished product.”